redchenjs/mt762x-wm8960/README.md

 ### WM8960 ADCLRC

 The WM8960 can internally get `ADCLRC` from `DACLRC` and the `ADCLRC` pin can be used as `GPIO1`.
 It is useful for some boards that only have the `DACLRC` pin connected and the `ADCLRC` pin is left floating.
-To enable this feature, add the patch file from the `patches-4.14` folder to the `target/linux/ramips/patches-4.14` folder of OpenWrt and modify the dts file as follows:
+To enable this feature, modify the dts file as follows:
 ```
 codec: wm8960@1a {
 	compatible = "wlf,wm8960";
 	reg = <0x1a>;
 	wlf,shared-lrclk;
-	wlf,adclrc-gpio;
+	wlf,adclrc-as-gpio;
 };
 ```